 Costa Rica News – Urchins and starfish have a newly found relative, a “new” species of sea cucumber that was found in the Cabo Blanco Nature Preserve in Costa Rica.
 This creature was found 17 feet down, on the bedrock.
+It’s been named Lissothuria Caboblanquensis, after the reserve in which it was found.
+The reserve is celebrating both this new discovery and its 50 year anniversary.
+Jaime Nivia is credited with the discovery of this species.

 The small creature has 10 tentacles around its mouth.
 Its total size is only 2 inches.
 Despite being called a sea cucumber, it is not a vegetable, but an invertebrate.